rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Setup.md

         How to setup your repository from this template?
     </h1>
     <p align="center">
-        First steps to initialize your repository for Power Platform / Dynamics 365 developmen.
+        First steps to initialize your repository for Power Platform / Dynamics 365 development.
     </p>
 </p>